Ty France Player Props: Mariners vs. Red Sox

 Ty France At The Plate

-- France has driven home a run in 30 games this season (29.1%), including more than one RBI in 6.8% of his games and producing three or more of his team's runs on two occasions..
+- France has had at least one RBI in 29.8% of his games this season (31 of 104), with more than one RBI seven times (6.7%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.